braincogsci/mbcs-projects/Literature Thesis/Grading Rubrics Literature Thesis.md

 To use the rubric, choose the description that most closely matches a description of the work that is being assessed.
 Note that from sufficient onwards, the higher performance descriptions include meeting the standards of lower levels.

+The column headers list a qualitative description of the level of work.
+These descriptors map onto a range of grades.
+The low end of this range corresponds to only just meeting the norms in the respective column, while the high end corresponds to clearly meeting those norms, but not yet the norms of the subsequent column.
+For more on the ranges, see the section *Dutch grading system below.*

 Process is only assessed by the assessor who was closely involved with the writing process (the examiner in case of internal projects, the assessor in case of external projects).
 The thesis is assessed by both assessors.
 The final mark consists of the weighted average of process (10%) and thesis (90%).
 The grade for the thesis is the average of the grades given by the assessor, but please be mindful that the assessors may not allot grade points with a different of 1 point or more.

 ## Process